 5) Get Friends and Family Involved with the McDougalls.
 Many people who have benefited from the McDougall Program want the same for their spouse, children, and/or parents.
 Unfortunately, it is hardest to learn from those closest to you.
 So give us, the McDougalls, a chance to deliver this powerful message to your loved ones.

 Here is one common scenario: Grandpa and grandma cringed watching their grandchildren drink cow’s milk, so they offered them a free vacation to Costa Rica if they will attend a one hour lecture by “the doctor” each evening—after their adventures down the river with crocodiles or through the tree tops with monkeys.
 They don’t even have to eat the McDougall food; tell the grandkids they are welcome to eat at the other two dinning rooms at the resort, and “Just listen to his daily talk.”
 In almost all cases the whole family participates in the McDougall meals as soon as they see that the food is tasty, the crowd is friendly, and the health message is relevant.

 “Small doses of McDougall” can also be found at weekend seminars held fours times a year.
 And some people find a 10-day live-in stay the best way to help.
 And the website is abundant with free articles and videos.
-And the McDougall website is abundant with free articles and videos.

 I Once Was Blind but Now I See